yac-vays/yac/app/plugin/validator/README.md

 # Validator Plugins

 Validator plugins are all processed according to their order.
-They are used to validate a request before the operation may happen.
+They are used to validate a request before the requested operation may happen.

-Each plugin must implement the following functions:
+Each plugin must implement the the `app.model.plg.IValidator` class and provide an instance of that class as `tester` variable.

-    def order() -> tuple[bool, int] # late, order
-    def test(op: app.model.inp.OperationRequest, spec: app.model.spc.Specs, old: app.model.rpo.Entity, new: app.model.rpo.Entity) -> None

-With:

-    late # if the plugin should run for all operations (false) or for all except listing entities (true)
-    order # number to be sorted after, lower numbers run earlier op # the operation requested to be executed spec # the parsed specs
-    old # the old entity to operate on (if any) new # the new entity to operate on (if any)

-The plugin **must** only raise the following exception:
+It may raise the following exceptions:

     app.model.err.RequestError # the request is not valid app.model.err.RequestConflict # the data has changed in the meantime